ezdes/homeworkss/README.md

 # Warning
 ## You must clone the project correctly or the application will not work and you will get conflicts with folders.

+## When you cloned the project, open only homework24 folder (don't open with homeworkss folder)

 # homeworks24
 # Interface